What is child abuse and neglect?

 - Certain types of abuse, such as abusive head trauma, can be deadly.
 Some children may have permanent developmental problems or learning problems.

-- A sexually abused child can get a sexually transmitted infection, such as HIV.
+- A sexually abused child can get a sexually transmitted infection.

 - A neglected child can have long-term health problems, such as not growing or developing normally.